oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/plug-pdb/plug-pdb.md

 	In the text box next to **Path**, enter the following and click the arrow next to the text box or press **Enter** to navigate to Oracle home 1 location.

 	```
-	<copy>/u01/app/oracle/product/23.0.0/dbhome_1/assistants/dbca/templates</copy>
+	<copy>/u01/app/oracle/product/23.4.0/dbhome_1/assistants/dbca/templates</copy>
 	```

 	 ![Select PDB2 Archive](./images/plug-pdb-08-select-pdb2-archive.png " ")

-	Select the PDB archive file, *PDB2.tar.gz*.
+	Click the PDB archive file name, *PDB2.tar.gz*, to select it.
 This window supports single select, which means you can select only one file.

 	Under the **Properties** column, click **Show** to view the details of the selected PDB template.